hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/cdktf-json.md

 ## Declare Providers and Modules

+While we have a selection of pre-built providers (link), there are cases where you want to generate the type bindings for providers yourself (e.g. when a provider is not present as pre built provider, or a specific provider version is required for some reason).
+Modules always have to be built via `cdktf get` and thefore have to be present in the `cdktf.json`.

-You must declare all of the providers and modules you want to use in your `cdktf.json` file.
+You must declare all of the providers and modules you want to generate code bindings for in your `cdktf.json` file.
 The [schema](https://www.terraform.io/docs/language/providers/requirements.html#source-addresses) for both providers and modules in CDK for Terraform consists of a name, a [source](https://www.terraform.io/docs/language/providers/requirements.html#source-addresses), and a [version constraint](https://www.terraform.io/docs/language/providers/requirements.html#version-constraints).

 You can declare providers and modules using either JSON or a string with the format `source@ ~> version` .